 Also, I tend to find that meetings really drain my energy and make me feel fatigued.
 I will always leave 10 minutes in between meetings to go grab a drink or have a stretch.

 Distractions could come in both physical and digital form.

-Thankfully, I am presently fairly good at not being distracted by my phone through practice as well as I turning off all of my notifications - as highlighted in my digital minimalism article.
+Thankfully, I am presently fairly good at not being distracted by my phone through practice as well as I turning off all of my notifications.
 However it always used to be an issue for me.
 I would sit at my desk working, and any lapse in concentration would mean that I automatically picked up my phone and browsed, losing anywhere between 5-15 minutes of time.
 As an isolated case, that is not the end of the world, but if that happens 4-5 times throughout your working day it quickly adds up.

 When I need to focus, I like to sit in my office.
 Investing in a decent pair of noise cancelling headphones has been a game changer for me because it blocks out any background noise which could lead to distractions.

 Alongside Obsidian, I keep a Bullet Journal, which catalogues every single task I ever need to complete.
 If an action comes up in a meeting, I will write it down.
 If Becky asks me to take the bins out later, I will write it down.
 If I need to order more coffee, I will write it down.
 And so on!
 By design, the most mundane of task could be alongside a huge career-defining body of work - but I know that if it makes it’s way into my journal, then at some point it is going to get finished.